 Bluebird Nest Box Plans: Front View With Entrance Hole

-Bluebirds eat bugs and berries, but are not attracted to bird feeders filled with birdseed.
-Bluebirds like mealworms, and will visit feeders filled with live or freeze-dried mealworms.
+- Bluebirds eat bugs and berries, but they are not attracted to bird feeders filled with birdseed.
+Bluebirds like mealworms, and they will visit feeders filled with live or freeze-dried mealworms.

 The National Wildlife Federation Certification Program

 For over 35 years, the National Wildlife Federation (NWF) has encouraged homeowners, schools, corporations and municipalities to incorporate the needs of the local wildlife into their landscape design.

 So far, the NWF has recognized the efforts of nearly 140,000 individuals and organizations who plant native shrubs and plants for food, cover and places for raising their young, provide include a source of drinking water, and add nesting boxes for cavity nesting birds.